 The delivery of the event is important, too.
 Cutting the cake is something that is all too often simply stuck onto the end of the speeches, without remembering that it is a very important event itself.
 In order to make an event of it, it is a good idea to choose some music that goes with the occasion, or maybe even play a short video of the happy couple – which could be a quick slideshow of photos or clips – before the cake is cut.

 It is important that everybody is able to get a slice of the cake before they leave your reception, so once the cake is cut up it should be placed where people are able to get some, most likely on the buffet table.
-It may be a good idea for slice of cake to be physically taken around the tables, as this means that it less likely to be forgotten about.
-Traditionally, couples save the top tier of their wedding cake for the christening of their first born child, and because this tier is not being sliced, you have the option of displaying it for the rest of the evening somewhere that it could be admired.
+It may be a good idea for a slice of cake to be physically taken around the tables, as this is less likely to be forgotten about.
+Traditionally, couples save the top tier of their wedding cake for the christening of their firstborn child, and because this tier is not being sliced, you have the option of displaying it for the rest of the evening somewhere that it could be admired.

 Alternatively, there is also the option of cutting the cake later in the evening.
-It could be a good way to get everybody gathered round before the last dance, and would mean that there was something to aim for at the end of the night.
-In addition to this, it would give the chance for the cake to be cut during the last dance, meaning that each of the guests could be handed a piece on their way out of the party.
-This is a sure-fire way to see that all of your guests are given their slice, and it can be a rather nice wrap-up to the party.
+It could be a good way to get everybody gathered around before the last dance and would mean that there was something to aim for at the end of the night.
+In addition to this, it would give a chance for the cake to be cut during the last dance, meaning that each of the guests could be handed a piece on their way out of the party.
+This is a surefire way to see that all of your guests are given their slice, and it can be a rather nice wrap-up to the party.